blockchain-foundry/gcoin-community/README.md

 What is GCOIN?
 ----------------

-GCOIN is an experimental new blockchain that enables native multicurrency/multitoken capability.
+GCOIN blockchain protocol is an open-source software.
-GCOIN is a permissioned distributed blockchain.
+GCOIN is built for next-generation digital infrastructure, the distributed ledger.

 For more information, see http://gcoin.com.tw